Dawson Middle School Electives Catalog

 DAWSON YEARBOOK PRODUCTION

-Students will become a team of intrepid reporters who document the story of the year and gain experience in journalistic writing, photojournalism, thematic page design, and graphic design software.
-This class allows students to develop their scholastic journalism skills while producing a publication for the Dawson community.
-It is the ultimate Project-Based Learning course because student staffers control all aspects of the publication.
+Students become a team of intrepid reporters with experience in journalistic writing, photojournalism, thematic page design, and graphic design software.
+It is the ultimate Project-Based Learning course because student staffers control all aspects of this community publication.
 This course sometimes requires students to meet outside of designated class time due to publishing deadlines.
 This is a year-long course.

 DAWSON DE$IGN COMPANY

-Do you know what it takes to run a business?
-Do you want to create and sell original designs?
+Do you know what it takes to run a business that creates and sells original designs?
 Would you like to help Dawson raise funds for worthwhile causes?
-Then The Dawson De$ign Company is for you.
-Digital fabrication tools such as laser cutters, vinyl printer/cutters, 3D printers, and CNC routers allow Dawson students to design and create professional-looking objects that can be sold for profit.
-Be part of the first group of students to work with Mr. D. Smith and Mr. Lehrer in our newly created Middle School Design Lab to launch this exciting new elective next year.
-Learn the principles of design, understand what it takes to become an entrepreneur, and make a difference…all while having fun.
+Digital fabrication tools such as laser cutters, vinyl printer/cutters, 3D printers, and CNC routers allow Dawson students to design and create professional-looking objects to be sold for profit.
+Learn the principles of design, understand what it takes to become an entrepreneur, and make a difference while having fun.
 This is a semester-long course.

 FINE ART PHOTOGRAPHY 7/8

-Seventh and eighth-grade fine art photography students will create dynamic imagery through digital photography and Adobe Photoshop.
-Students will learn how to communicate as visual artists, develop a personal style, reflect upon their work, and take strides toward discovering their own voice through photography.
-Each student will create a portfolio of traditional and manipulated art with an emphasis on visual impact and creative style.
-Students will further refine their technical skills involving camera operation and learn an efficient workflow within Adobe Photoshop that includes individualized advanced instruction.
+Students create dynamic imagery through digital photography and Adobe Photoshop.
+They communicate as visual artists, develop a personal style, reflect upon their work, and discover their voice through photography.
+Each student creates a portfolio of traditional and manipulated art with an emphasis on visual impact and creative style.
+Students further refine their technical skills involving camera operation and learn an efficient workflow within Adobe Photoshop that includes individualized advanced instruction.
 This is a semester-long course.

 The Alexander Dawson School